espresso/espresso/README.md

 Espresso allow to easily skip these expensive operations by keeping compiled templates in memory and just render them on consequent requests.

-Cache Manager
----

-If you have some expensive operations that basically return static data, simply put them inside `cache` block.

-The result will be cached and returned on consequent requests.

-To clear cache, simply call `clear_cache!`

 ## Contributing